01 – The Maldive Islands become a republic.

 31 – A tidal surge floods large parts of the Netherlands, killing 2,000 people.

-31 – Irish car ferry Princess Victoria sinks with the loss of 128 lives.
+31 – Irish car ferry Princess Victoria sinks in the Irish Sea in one of the worst gales in living memory with the loss of 133 lives.
+Only 67 bodies are recovered.

-03 – Hurricanes and flooding bring disaster to Britain’s East Coast with a death toll of nearly 300 people.
+03 – Hurricanes and flooding bring disaster to Britain’s East Coast with a death toll of 307 people.
+More than 30,000 people are left homeless.

 05 – Rationing of sweets ends in Britain.